MileHacker Logo

 • Focus on hiking in the Sierra Nevada, including routes like Los Cahorros.

-• If visiting in winter, prioritize skiing or snowboarding in Pradollano.
+• If you visit in winter, prioritize skiing or snowboarding in Pradollano.

 • Look for opportunities for rock climbing or canyoning in the surrounding natural parks.